-- To prepare competent, entry-level recreational therapists in the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains. - To prepare students to meet entry-level clinical job task skills as identified on the NCTRC Job Analysis. - To prepare students to assume an advocacy role for individuals with disabilities, injuries, illnesses, and underrepresented populations. - To prepare students to understand and assume the role as an active member and advocate for the profession.
+- To prepare competent, entry-level recreational therapists in the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains. - Students will meet entry-level clinical job task skills as identified on the National Council for Therapeutic Recreation Certification (NCTRCTM) Job Analysis. - Students will assume an advocacy role for individuals with disabilities, injuries, illnesses, and underrepresented populations. - Students will understand and assume the role of an active member and advocate for the profession. - Students will demonstrate understanding of the requirements for gaining professional credentialing (Utah State Licensing and national certification by the NCTRC).